rafammi/tree_detection/README.md

 1. Build a cKDTree from LiDAR points (x, y, z).

-2. For each point, query neighbors within a fixed radius.
+2. For each point, query neighbors within a radius per plot (this was derived empirically).

 3. Mark the point as a local maximum if its height (z) exceeds all neighbors.